-- 1. Finalists must submit via the submission portal on IFT.org both Word (.doc) and PDF copies of their final proposals by June 1, 2021 at 11:59 PM CST. - 2.
+- 1. Finalists must submit via the submission portal on IFT.org both Word (.doc) and PDF copies of their final proposals by May 1st at 11:59 PM CST. - 2.
 The maximum number of pages for the final written proposal is twenty-two (22).
 This number DOES include proposal body text, references, diagrams, figures, tables, flow diagrams, references and appendices.
-It does NOT include the one (1) title page and the one (1) picture/diagram page.

-- 3. The report must be typed, double-spaced, 12-point font Times New Roman font with 1" margins.
+It does NOT include the one (1) title page and the one (1) picture/diagram page. - 3.
+The report must be typed, double-spaced, 12-point font Times New Roman font with 1" margins.
 All text and figures must be on 8.5" × 11" paper. - 4.
 The title page, for which there is no specific required format, must include the title of the proposal and date.
-A list of donors and other contributors that assisted the team should be included in the final proposal. - 5.
+A list of donors and other contributors that assisted the team can be included in the final proposal. - 5.
 Include one page with a diagram or picture of the entry.
 Additional images throughout the report are optional. - 6.
 Areas that may be covered, but not limited to, in the final proposal are: - a.
 Rationale - I. Why was the product/process chosen? - II.
 Identify and justify the need and relevance to the local region of the novel product/process - b.
 Product description/ Evaluation - I. Product description/use - II.
 Product formulation and ingredient/component functionality - III.
-(For virtual competition, please describe your latest/optimal formulation) - IV.
-Competitive framework - V. Sensory evaluation plan (actual sensory data is not required) - VI.
-Shelf life estimate (For virtual competition, please estimate realistically to the best of your abilities) - VII.
-Package selection and basis for selection - VIII.
-Nutrition Label (For virtual competition, please use online software to estimate to the best of your abilities if you do not have access to licensed nutrition software) - c.
-Process description/ Evaluation - I. Process description and basis for selection - II.
-Process flow diagram - III.
-Hazard Analysis Critical Control Points (HACCP) - IV.
-Process limits - V. Operating cost - VI.
-Capital investment estimate - d.
-Safety/Regulations - I. Safety evaluation with respect to formulations, functionality, and processing - II.
-Legal implications of the product (ingredient labeling) - III.
-Hazard Analysis Critical Control Points (HACCP) - IV.
-Good Manufacturing Processes (GMPs) - V. Home use safety hazard? - VI.
-Local government regulations if applied - e.
-Impact on Developing Countries - I. Impact potential-problem to be solved - II.
-Economic Feasibility (discussion about supply chain, ingredient/equipment procurement, sustainability, etc. Actual numbers are not required) - III.
-Readiness of application - IV.
-Extension and mass production possibilities - V. Delivery logistics
+Competitive framework

+- IV.
+Sensory evaluation plan (actual sensory data is not required)

+- V. Shelf-life estimate

+- VI.
+Package selection and basis for selection

+- VII.
+Nutrition Label

+- c.
+Process description/ Evaluation

+- I. Process description and basis for selection

+- II.
+Process flow diagram

+- III.
+Hazard Analysis Critical Control Points (HACCP)

+- IV.
+Process limits

+- V. Operating cost

+- VI.
+Capital investment estimate

+- d.
+Safety/Regulations

+- I. Safety evaluation with respect to formulations, functionality, and processing

+- II.
+Legal implications of the product (ingredient labeling)

+- III.
+Hazard Analysis Critical Control Points (HACCP)

+- IV.
+Good Manufacturing Processes (GMPs)

+- V. Home use safety hazard?

+- VI.
+Local government regulations if applied

+- e.
+Impact on Developing Countries

+- I. Impact potential-problem to be solved

+- II.
+Economic Feasibility (discussion about supply chain, ingredient/equipment procurement, sustainability, etc. Actual numbers are not required)

+- III.
+Readiness of application

+- IV.
+Extension and mass production possibilities

+- V. Delivery logistics